zenaida-macroura/macroura-music-editor/README.md

 The chord sequencer makes the base assumption that every chord is a tetrad built from a scale.
 The 1 is implied by specifying the scale from which to build the chord, and all other notes in the tetrad must be specified.

 The scale is determined by the initial letter in the tetrad.
-Originally the chromatic scale was mapped from o-z to save characters, but we intend to also allow specification by sharps and flats.
-(TODO)
+Originally the chromatic scale was mapped from o-z to save characters, but now also supports regular chromatic letters and sharps.

 ```
-New Schema: c  c# d  d# e  f  f# g  g# a  a# b (WIP)
+New Schema: c  c# d  d# e  f  f# g  g# a  a# b
 Old Schema: o  p  q  r  s  t  u  v  w  x  y  z

 ```
+Do note that the new schema does not support defining via flats.
+Sharps are used because the `#` symbol does not exist in the scale degree list, as defined by the following paragraphs.

 After the first character defines the scale, the remaining characters specify which degrees in the scale build the tetrad (after the 1).
 Some important distinctions here is that `7` refers to the major seven, so for a normal seventh chord, which uses the flat seven, use `s` instead.
 Following that schema, the flat nine is `n`, the flat ten is `t`, the flat twelve is `w`, and the flat thirteen is `r`.
 Another distinction of note is that flat and sharp five is indicated by `-` and `+`.
 ```
 1 2 34 5 6 78 9 ab c d